PTC-Education/Onshape-Integration-Guides/Flask_Intro.md

 2. Under the "Privary and Security" section, find and click "Manage cerficates" in "Security".
 3. Follow the required process of your computer operating system to add `cert.pem` to be one of the trusted certificate of your computer.

-In you are using a computer with MacOS, steps above will open your KeyChain Access, which can also be access in your Launchpad.
+If you are using a computer with MacOS, steps above will open your KeyChain Access, which can also be access in your Launchpad.
 Then:

 1. Under "System" Keychains and "Certificates" Category, click the plus icon in the top left corner.
 2. Browse for the `cert.pem` certificate that you created and open it.